Western Brook Pond

 You've earned this.

 Here we catch our breath and settle in for lunch.
-We aim to spend 45 minutes at the viewpoint, so we have done for a big lunch.
+We aim to spend 45 minutes at the viewpoint, so we have time for a big lunch.

 Keep in mind we are only half-way finished with the hike.